adelynclemmer/Clemmer-Data-Science-Portfolio/MLStreamlitApp/README.md

 Guards against false positives, but does not think about the positive cases it missed entirely

 ✅ Recall: Of all actual positives, how many did the model catch\
-Guards against false negatives, but it does not think about how many false alarms made in the process
+Guards against false negatives, but it does not think about how many false alarms are made in the process

 ✅ F-1 Scores: "Harmonic mean" of precision and recall\
 The purpose is to "measure if both recall and precision are high, and to ring a bell when one of these two The scores are low" (Grokking).